Themes are the fundamental and often universal ideas explored in a literary work.

-Like many of Williams's works, Cat concerns itself with the elaboration of a certain fantasy of broken manliness, in this case a manliness left crippled by the homosexual desire it must keep in abeyance.
+Like many of Williams's works, Cat on a Hot Tin Roof concerns itself with the elaboration of a certain fantasy of broken manliness, in this case a manliness left stifled by the homosexual desire it must keep in abeyance.

 Brick mourns his love for Skipper, a love imagined in almost mythic dimensions.
 For Brick, it is the only true and good thing in his life.
-His mourning is made all the more difficult by the desire he cannot avow.
+His mourning is made more difficult by the desire he cannot admit.
 As Maggie notes, theirs is a love that dare not speak its name, a love that could not be satisfied or discussed.
 Thus Daddy, assuming the position of judge, will force Brick to confront this love.
 Brick's attempts at dodging him are crucial to the way the play imagines manliness.
 As Daddy approaches what has been tenuously repressed, Brick empties his words of all significance.
-As he tells Daddy, their talks never "materialize" and nothing is really said.
+As he tells Daddy, their talks never "materialize," and nothing is really said.
 When Daddy presses him, Brick reveals why he yearns for "solid quiet."

 Ultimately the revelation of the desire in his friendship with Skipper cracks Brick's cool.
 His horror at the thought of being identified with the litany of ugly epithets that he recites, his disgust at the gossipmongers about him, only points to a fear that they might be true.

 Read more about homosexuality and masculinity as a motif in Arthur Miller’s A View from the Bridge.